adolan5/BGPDistinct/README.md

   * ~~Programmatically, or truly manually?:~~
   * ~~Programmatically, creation of a routine that allows a user to label messages that may or may not be "distinct."~~
-* Implement simple partitioning of data.
+* ~~Implement simple partitioning of data.~~
-* Introduction of PyTorch libraries and initial training and analysis.
+* ~~Introduction of PyTorch libraries and initial training and analysis.~~
-* Tuning of machine learning for optimal results.
+* ~~Tuning of machine learning for optimal results.~~

+## Future Work
+*The following items should be moved to the TODO section if they are taken on.*
+* Revise the labeling routine to account for temporal data.
+* Consider temporal data during classification (this goes hand in hand with revising the labeling scheme).
+* Revisit the model of announcement distinctness, to determine if there are ways to produce a static labeling of messages that does not change based on what partition they are in (*this sounds very difficult*).

 ### Acknowledgements
 Two thank-yous in advance go out to Dr. Anderson and Dr. Gersch, for allowing me